FGX donates towards Indigenous education

-The Future Generation Investment Company (FGX) has donated $238,854 to the Australian Indigenous Education Foundation (AIEF), of a total $3.84 million donation to Australian charities for the 2017 financial year.
+The Australian Indigenous Education Foundation (AIEF) is a beneficiary of a total $3.84 million donation by the Future Generation Investment Company (FGX) to Australian charities for the 2017 financial year.

 This donation will fund scholarships for Indigenous students to attend leading Australian schools and universities, as well as mentoring and career support to ensure students make a successful transition from school to further studies or employment.